Powered by Smartsupp

 You can set up alerts for prices on TradingView to be always on top of the market.
 An alert will trigger an event when the price has reached a certain threshold.
 This will enable you to act in real time, without having to always watch the charts.
 Here is how you set them up:

-- Select the price condition you want: crossing a certain level, higher or lower than a certain value, etc.
+• Select the price condition you want: crossing a specific level, being higher or lower than a specific value, etc.

 This feature is very helpful for those traders who are mobile or working with several assets.

-While it’s essential to have technical analysis in place, its combination with fundamental analysis may bring more balance into your trading.
+While it’s essential to have technical analysis in place, combining it with fundamental analysis can bring more balance to your trading.
 Fundamental analysis considers news, economic events, and geopolitical issues that could affect Deriv markets.
 You can get all the news feeds on TradingView that will help you in this regard.

 For instance, if you trade forex on Deriv, you should be sure to follow key economic reports that come out for the issuing countries of the currency pairs you’re trading, such as GDP, interest rates, and employment data.
 You can use TradingView’s economic calendar and news widgets to integrate this into your trading strategy.